clem1408/Langford-s-Problem/README.md

 # Langford-s-Problem
-All implementations to solve Langford's Problem i have developpped
+Here are all the implementations I have developed to solve Langford's Problem.

+Langfordv1: Sequential, unoptimized solution.